Self-Esteem Doesn’t Matter.

 Wild Goose Chase: What is Self-Esteem?

-Self-esteem is like our internal scorecard, a measure of how much we value and respect ourselves.
-It's not about feeling better than others; it's about feeling okay with being uniquely you, quirks and all.
-Self-esteem is often seen as this magical quality that will unlock success, happiness, and fulfillment.
-Now, you might think this is the golden ticket to happiness, but let's pop that bubble.
-Focusing solely on boosting self-esteem is like putting a Band-Aid on a broken leg – it might cover the problem, but it doesn't fix it.
+Self-esteem is sort of like an internal scorecard, a way to see of how much we value and respect ourselves.
+It not really about feeling better than other people.
+It’s more accurately captures a sense of feeling okay with being you, so to speak, quirks and all.
+Self-esteem is often seen as this magical quality that will give the power to achieve success and happiness.
+If you think that self-esteem is the golden ticket to happiness, I want to help you pop that bubble—I think your life is likely to be better off for it.
+At the risk of using far too many metaphors for such a short blog post (I apologize in advance), focusing solely on boosting self-esteem is like putting a Band-Aid on a broken leg: it might cover the problem, but it doesn't fix it.
 Instead, our self-esteem is shaped by our actions, our successes, and our failures.
-In other words, self-esteem is the byproduct of our interactions, achievements, and our stumbles.
+In other words, self-esteem is the byproduct of our successes, relationships, and our stumbles.
+But in order to have success and create meaningful relationships, you often first have to be willing to put yourself at risk of failure and discomfort.

 self-esteem bubble and hot air